OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 We will here only create the code skeleton.
 The [Toolchain Modelling Workshop](./toolchain-modelling-workshop) can then be used to generate the necessary code to become a fully functional adaptor.

-Creation of the skeleton consists of 2 steps:
+Creation of the skeleton consists of these steps:

-1. creating a Maven project from an archetype
+1. Creating a Maven project from an archetype
+1. Customise the project POM file
-1. customising the generated project with the Lyo-specific configuration
+1. Customise the web configuration
+1. (Optional) Provide OpenApi/Swagger Support

+But first ...

+## 1. Setup Eclipse

+Make sure your environment is setup for OSLC4J development as instructed on [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)

+## 2. Decide if you want to adopt JAX-RS 1.0 or 2.0?
+Starting with the upcoming release 4.0.0, Lyo will support JAX-RS 2.0, and will no longer depend on any particlar implementation of JAX-RS.
+This gives the developer the chance to adopt any preferred implementation such as [Jersey](https://jersey.github.io/), [RESTEasy](https://resteasy.github.io/), etc.
+On the otherhand, the current Lyo release 2.4.0 (and earlier) supports JAX-RS 1.0, and assumes the [Apache Wink implementation](https://svn.apache.org/repos/infra/websites/production/wink/content/index.html).

+we recommend you adopt the latest versions of Lyo.

+The instructions below will vary depending on the Lyo version to be adopted.
+We will refer to the version as *version.lyo*, which can then take one of the two values:

+* 4.0.0-SNAPSHOT
+* 2.4.0

+## 3. Refer to Sample Projects

+As a complement when following the instructions below, you can find sample projects under the [Lyo Adaptor Sample Modelling](https://github.com/OSLC/lyo-adaptor-sample-modelling) git repository.

+* For Lyo 4.0.0-SNAPSHOT, please refer to the *4.0.0-SNAPSHOT* branch.
+* For Lyo 2.4.0, please refer to the *master* branch.

-## Creating a Maven project from an archetype
+# Create a Maven project

 To create a Maven project from an archetype via Eclipse